WaterCoFire/graphics-autumn-windmill/README.md

 A lovely Autumn Windmill implemented in OpenGL.
 I don't claim this is an A-grade submission!!!
 As it genuinely lacks creativity (and I'm clearly NOT a graphics expert).
 For reference only.

+**NOTE: This project is compatible with both Windows 11 and macOS (Apple Silicon), but it is recommended to run it on a Mac (with Apple Silicon).**

 By Jieshen Cai

 ![AutumnWindmill.png](AutumnWindmill.png)